 Backup Tables in MySQL

-Using mysqldump command you also can backup database tables.
+Using the mysqldump command you also can backup database tables.
 Let’s backup only php_adventureworks and php_adventureworks tables from our database “Adventureworks”.
 Use the following command to backup MySQL tables:

 $ mysqldump -u root -p Adventureworks php_adventureworks php_adventureworks > db_backup.sql